 It was a neighborhood holiday party.
 There were hundreds of kids, or so it seemed, running around and having fun.
 The moms and dads made nice attempts to wear holiday-themed clothing.
 This event was not appropriate for my day-to-day black yoga pants.
 Excited, I applied makeup, brushed my hair, and put on a skirt.
 I was ready to join.
 I was enjoying myself at the party, chatting with other moms.
 I offered to fill-up another mom's glass with more punch.
 I took her empty glass with my un-manicured hands and nails.
 These nails were past the due date of reapplying new nail polish.
 (I'm a nighttime DIY nail applier at home when kids are sound asleep in bed.)
 I never really made it a priority to upkeep any other kind of nail detail.

 I knew I was caught when I grabbed the glass out of her gorgeous hand.
-We both looked down and caught a millisecond of what my nails revealed.
-This nice women's nails were spectacular, to say the least, as they were embellished with the latest holiday nail art.
-Clearly she spent time at the nail bar just for the holiday parties.
+We both looked down and found a millisecond of what my nails revealed.
+The women's nails were spectacular, to say the least!
+They were embellished with the latest holiday nail art.
+Clearly, she spent time at the nail bar just for the holiday parties.
 Lucky lady!

-Peace out to all the marvelous woman that make time to salon it, I will get there someday.
+Peace out to all the marvelous women that make time to find time for the salon.
+I will get there someday.

 Joni Brown writes about her life raising her daughter that lives with PCDH-19 epilepsy, autism, anxiety and OCD.